semipermeable/flask/README.md

 # Flask

-Web development, one drop at a time
+Web development, one drop at a time.

 ## What is Flask?